Sharadpahwa/Class_act/class.md

 My id Sharadpahwa : 1893664
-my id Parwinder singh  : 1893914 "Be happy for this moment.
+ Parwinder 1893914 "Be happy for this moment.
 This moment is your life" MY id : Karan verma:1893068

 My id Sharadpahwa : 1893664